Empowering LLMs with Pseudo-Untrimmed Videos for Audio-Visual Temporal Understanding: Introduction

-In summary, our contributions are four-fold: \begin{itemize}[leftmargin=*] \item We propose a novel approach to construct pseudo-untrimmed audio-visual videos and corresponding temporal boundary annotations using high-quality captions from the VALOR dataset, resulting in the PU-VALOR dataset. \item We design AVicuna, an audio-visual LLM with an Audio-Visual Token Interleaver and Context-Boundary Alignment, which achieves temporal synchronism and fine-grained understanding in audio-visual videos. \item We crafted the A5-222K dataset by integrating several existing datasets, fostering effective multimodal interactions to bolster audio-text alignment within LMM. \item Our experiments demonstrate the AV-TRD capabilities of AVicuna, which significantly advances the state-of-the-art in the AVEDL task and exhibits strong performance in both coarse-grained QA and fine-grained temporal understanding tasks. \end{itemize}
+In summary, our contributions are three-fold: \begin{itemize} \item We propose a novel approach to synthesize pseudo-untrimmed audio-visual videos and corresponding temporal boundary annotations using high-quality captions from the VALOR dataset, resulting in the PU-VALOR dataset. \item We introduce AVicuna, an audio-visual LLM with an Audio-Visual Token Interleaver and Time-Event Alignment Tuning on the PU-VALOR dataset, which achieves temporal synchronism and fine-grained understanding in audio-visual videos. \item Our experiments demonstrate that AVicuna significantly advances the state-of-the-art in the AVEDL task and exhibits strong performance in both coarse-grained QA and fine-grained temporal understanding tasks. \end{itemize}